An operations HEALTH checklist for SMEs

 Once you have this information recorded, you can start generating reports and most importantly your balance sheet, income statement, and cash flow – allowing you to understand if you are generating revenue and better establish where savings can be made.

-T is for technology
+T is for technology (and services)

 The technology you use is fundamental to how efficient you can be as a team.
 By starting with an efficient, interoperable, and easily adjusted suite of softwares and hardwares, you can future-proof against the painful retrofitting of new technologies and processes.